 WOU encourages the prompt reporting of all crimes that you witness or have information about, even minor crimes, incidents, and/or suspicious activity.
-It is your observation and willingness to help that makes a difference.
-If we don't know or are not informed about crime, we can't inform the university community and shift our resources and/or patrols to high-risk areas.
-Please report all crimes!

 All reports will be investigated by the appropriate authorities.
-Reports made to licensed counselors, campus clergy, and Abby's House confidential advocates are exempt from reporting requirements, however, anonymous reports can be filed through the Vice President for Student Affairs.
+Reports made to licensed counselors, campus clergy, and Abby's House, Center for Equity and Gender Justice confidential advocates are exempt from reporting requirements with the exception of statistics.
+However, anonymous reports can be filed through the Vice President for Student Affairs.